Forson12/Best-Friends/README.md

 - Make sure you download according to the specs of your pc / laptop (either Windwos 64 or the one for MAc)
 - Follow the installation process, pretty simple to install
 - After installation, open cmd (command prompt) or VSC (Visual Studio Code) terminal and type this to make sure it is installed on our laptop
+- I suggest you type this in the terminal of VSC since we will be running the code there
  - npm --version
 - if the veriosn of node js shows then, everything worked.
 - Mind you, the version can show but the node might not work on VSC
 - else you need to add node to your path environment variables
-- Contact me to help you out or follow the instructions on this page, https://bobbyhadz.com/blog/npm-is-not-recognized-as-internal-or-external-command#:~:text=The%20error%20%22'npm'%20is,your%20system's%20PATH%20environment%20variable.
+- Contact me to help you out or
+- Follow the instructions on this page, https://bobbyhadz.com/blog/npm-is-not-recognized-as-internal-or-external-command#:~:text=The%20error%20%22'npm'%20is,your%20system's%20PATH%20environment%20variable.

 # You will then have to download and install mongodb if you want to see the login/register working